 Show keypad hints - Enable or disable hints on the keypad, such as keyboard shortcuts and symbol group titles that are shown on the top left corner of the keypad when hovering over a symbol group key.

-Number pad - Customise the number pad in this section.
+Number pad - Customise the number pad in this section; remove buttons, change the order of buttons.

 Symbols - Select what symbol groups will be shown to the student, or create custom symbol groups.

-Use this option when you want to define a list of custom units (such as g, kg, cm, oz, etc.) that will not be rendered as LaTeX.
+Use this option when you want to define a list of custom units (such as g, kg, cm, oz, etc.) that will not be rendered as LaTeX when entered by the student.
+This is useful if you do not want to penalise the student because they didn't enter a unit of measurement next to a value.
+See the dedicated Text Blocks article.